top of page

 Clippings from our past

 Editor’s Note: These excerpts are “as is,” warts and all, and will include pejorative and racist terms for not only Black-Americans but other ethnicities and nationalities including Chinese, Italian, and Irish used at that time by those in power and control of the country’s institutions.
 Our purpose is to reprint what was happening here at that time, to give contemporary readers as accurate a historical sense as possible.
 Please bear this in mind when reading this.
-The Woo
+The Woodf

 Clippings from our past

 Editor’s Note: These excerpts are “as is,” warts and all, and will include pejorative and racist terms for not only Black-Americans but other ethnicities and nationalities including Chinese, Italian, and Irish used at that time by those in power and control of the country’s institutions.
 Our purpose is to reprint what was happening here at that time, to give contemporary readers as accurate a historical sense as possible.
 Please bear this in mind when reading this.
-The Woo
+The Woodf

 bottom of page